aadishv/aadishv.dev/src/content/posts/robotics-2.md

 ## Epilogue<!-- {"fold":true} -->

 Due to internal frustrations with how the team was being managed and the lack of focus on coding, I left the team in October 2024.
 As for the future of the team, they recently qualified to the World Championships by getting a design award at states.
 Unfortunately, their coding is in limbo at the moment as multiple other coders have left the team or are busy with other extracurriculars.
 As noted above, to preserve my original code (entirely written by me, with no external authors), I have cloned the repository at the time of my leaving the team in this MIT-licensed [repo](https://github.com/aadishv/HighStakes).
 Hope this post was helpful/inspiring/something!

+[^misrep]: Update 10/7/25: this is a bit inaccurate.
+C++ does support async, but PROS doesn't use it; all of its operations are synchronous, and threads are preemptive. `vexide` uses Rust's cooperative scheduling to have first-class async operations.